Christian Bethancourt Player Props: Rays vs. Phillies

-On Tuesday, Christian Bethancourt (coming off going 1-for-3) and the Tampa Bay Rays face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 4:10 PM ET.
+Christian Bethancourt -- with a slugging percentage of .361 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Taijuan Walker on the hill, on July 5 at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Mariners.
+In his most recent game he had a one-hit performance (1-for-4) against the Phillies.

 Christian Bethancourt Game Info & Props vs. the Phillies